revtejas/Docker-with-Kubernetes/Project.md

-## Create GKE cluster and Deploy in it
+## Create GKE cluster and Deploy a website
 - Open cloud shell
 - Run 'docker run -p 8080:80 nginx:latest' to start the docker image
 - Run 'docker run -d -p 8080:80 nginx:latest' to start the docker image in the background